easeaico/pulse-go/docs/Methodology/NervousMethodology.md

 ### Baroreceptor Reflex
 The baroreceptor reflex is validated through simulation of an acute hemorrhage scenario.
 This scenario begins with the healthy male patient.
 An hemorrhage is initiated and proceeds through hemorrhagic shock to patient death.
-The cardiac output and the MAP are shown in Figure 5 for both the Pulse model and the experimental data in @cite guyton2006medical.
+The cardiac output and the MAP are shown in @figureref {BaroreceptorValidation} for both the Pulse model and the experimental data in @cite guyton2006medical.
 This scenario and validation shows the baroreceptor activation and the effectiveness changes throughout the range of MAP changes important in hemorrhage.
 More details can be found in the @CardiovascularMethodology.

 @htmlonly
 <center>